 Change auto-scaling performance settings

-The module configuration file contains two settings you can use to adjust the tradeoff between performance and resource load:
+configuration file contains several settings you can use to

 Configuring Task Queue settings

 The default settings for Task Queue are tuned for performance.
-With these defaults, when you put several tasks into a queue simultaneously, they will likely cause new Frontend Instances to spin up.
+With these defaults, when you put several tasks into a queue simultaneously, they will likely cause new Frontend Instances to start.
 Here are some suggestions for how to tune Task Queue to conserve Instance Hours:

 - Set the X-AppEngine-FailFast header on tasks that are not latency sensitive.
 This header instructs the scheduler to immediately fail the request if an existing instance is not available.
 Task Queue will retry and back-off until an existing instance becomes available to service the request.
 However, it is important to note that when requests with X-AppEngine-FailFast set occupy existing instances, requests without that header set may still cause new instances to be started.